-For almost 50 years, young people have been doing the 30 Hour Famine — raising funds and awareness to end hunger.
+For over 50 years, young people have been doing the 30 Hour Famine event to raise awareness and funds for children and families suffering from chronic hunger.

-The Famine is a space where people come together to help others and grow personally – all while having a lot of fun.
-It’s a space to:
+The 30 Hour Famine is an event where people come together to help others and to grow personally – all while having a lot of fun.
+It’s an opportunity to:

-If you’re brand new to the Famine, learn more below and then sign up to get started on a great group experience.
+If you’re new to the 30 Hour Famine event, learn more below and sign up to get started on a great group experience.
 If you’re a returning group, thank you!
-You can log in to get this year’s Famine started.
+You can log in to get this year’s event started.

-Did you know the 30 Hour Famine started in Canada?
+Did you know the 30 Hour Famine event started in Canada?

 1971.
 A church basement in Calgary.
 A 17-year-old girl.
 That’s where it all started.
-Now, it’s a global event.
+Now, it’s a global movement.

-To date, nearly six million students have gone hungry with the 30 Hour Famine so that hungry kids overseas could eat.
-In 2017, teens in 14 countries around the world did the Famine.
+To date, nearly six million students have participated in the 30 Hour Famine event so that hungry kids overseas could eat.
+In 2017, teens in 14 countries around the world organized their own versions of the event.
 Pretty cool Canadian export, eh?